akshat151/akshat151/README.md

 ## What Sets Me Apart ⚡

-- ⚡ **4 years of diverse experience** as a Software Engineer with a track record of excellence.
+- ⚡ **4 years of diverse experience** as a Mobile Software Engineer with a track record of excellence.
 - ⚡ Thrive in competitive environments, frequently engaging in Hackathons and Code Competitions.

 ## Education 🎓